Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Uplink/Downlink Resource Management in Millimeter-Wave Uplink Decoupled Ultra-Dense Cellular Networks

 \begin{remark} \emph{($\mu$W-to-mmW UL Allocation)} As mmW BS density increases, \begin{enumerate}[ \;1.] \item $\mu$W resource should first be allocated to UL while keeping mmW dedicated to DL ($\beta_m^* = 0$); \item mmW UL allocation begins to increase after $\mu$W UL allocation reaches the entire spectrum ($\beta_\mu^* = 1$). \end{enumerate} \end{remark} Note that such a sequential $\mu$W-to-mmW resource allocation always occurs so long as the UL mmW bandwidth is limited, i.e. $\WMUL < \WM$.

 The remark implies allocating $\mu$W resource more to UL than to DL for sufficiently dense mmW BS deployment.
-This trend is in accordance with the mm-$\mu$W resource allocation concept from industry, where mmW spectrum is dedicated to DL transmissions while their required control signals are communicated via $\mu$W \cite{SamsungmmWave:11}.

-The reasons behind, however, are distinct from each other.
-The approach from industry has an intention of providing stable UL communications for control signals.
-On the other hand, our proposed approach results from the limited mmW UL bandwidth in spite of its aiming at DL rate maximization.

-Furthermore it is worth mentioning that our proposed allocation ends up with the $\mu$W's UL dedication for extensive mmW BS proliferation.
-This result is in the opposite direction to the traditional $\mu$W resource allocation trend giving top priority to DL.
-Preparing for the mm-$\mu$W structure in 5G therefore may require to revisit FDD/TDD $\mu$W DL/UL resource configurations.
+This ends up with the DL dedicated mmW and UL dedicated $\mu$W scenarios under extensive mmW BS proliferation, which is in the opposite direction to the traditional $\mu$W resource allocation trend giving top priority to DL.

+Such DL mmW and UL $\mu$W dedications are interestingly in accordance with the recently proposed mm-$\mu$W resource allocation concepts from industry and regulatory perspectives \cite{SamsungmmWave:11, BoccardiDUde:15}.
+Providing stable UL communications for control signals \cite{SamsungmmWave:11} and mitigating mmW UL transmission power limitation due to mmW's high electromagnetic field exposure \cite{BoccardiDUde:15} are their reasons behind.
+From a different point of view, our proposed approach results from detouring mmW UL bandwidth limitation.